Assignment Agreement TemplatePRO PLUS

 1. Determine Your Purpose

 Though there are many common ways to give consent and various available layouts for consent agreement writing, there are usually just two types of it in terms of purpose: a sample agreement giving informed consent and an agreement requesting informed consent.
 This is important as it sets the flow of the entire document, and, though this may seem like a simple step, do not overlook its importance.
-Prenuptial and trademark agreements are consent agreements that can be used either way, but generally, things like drug testing consent forms and lease agreement disclaimers are consent-requesting layouts while consent letters and waiver forms are the opposite.
+Prenuptial agreements are consent agreements that can be used either way, but generally, things like drug testing consent forms and lease agreement disclaimers are consent-requesting layouts while consent letters and waiver forms are the opposite.
 A quick way to find out what you have or are planning to write is if the document has sentences like "I, ________, give my consent…," then it's most likely a consent-providing layout.

 2. Draft Like You Would Any Legal Document